Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 **To pass this course, you must earn at least a 70% weighted average, according to the following breakdown**:

-- Reddit.js Tutorial: 20%
+- Capstone Project: 30%
-- Assignments, Projects, & Class Participation: 50%
+- Tutorials, Assignments, Projects, & Class Participation: 50%
-- Quizzes/Assessments: 30%
+- Quizzes/Assessments: 20%

 In order to pass this course, you must also: